twoutrigger/animal-game-gpt/README.md

 THis web app uses DALLE-2 generated images, to allow to the user to place various games against various animals.

+The purpose of this app is to refine Flask features that can be used for more commercial apps.

 V1 will be a rock-paper-scissors game.

 Web app UI will include: